-We have some serious SCOBY’s ready for good homes. $15 for a large mason jar full of kombucha tea with live mother.
+We have some serious SCOBY’s ready for good homes. $15 for a container with 2-3 fresh, active, live kombucha mothers packed in kombucha tea.
+Purchase here.

 One glass jar (quart, half-gallon, or gallon), a plastic or metal stirring utensil and a pot to boil water, a breathable cover for the jar such as a tight-weave dish towel or paper coffee filter and a rubber band to secure the cover, green or black tea, sugar (preferably organic to avoid residues)(sugar feeds the SCOBY, it does not make the ‘buch sweet)